bokulich-lab/nf-ducken/README.md

   * The workflow does not at the moment support linked primers.
 Additionally, the workflow currently only takes a collection of single-end or paired-end primers, but not a combination of both.

 ### Bypassing parameter validation:
-* To bypass the automated parameter validation, the user should set `params.validate_parameters` to `"False"`. when issuing the execution command.
+* To bypass the automated parameter validation, the user should set `params.validate_parameters` to `false` when issuing the execution command.

 ### Optional user-input parameters